karatelabs/karate/karate-gatling/README.md

+# On Hold !
+This is still in development.
+If you have Gatling internals experience please do consider contributing !

 # Karate Gatling
 ## API Perf-Testing Made `Simple.`
 ### Capabilities
 * Re-use Karate tests as performance tests executed by [Gatling](https://gatling.io)
 * Use Gatling (and Scala) only for defining the load-model, everything else can be in Karate